 - Combine oat flour, yogurt, milk, baking powder, and cinnamon.
 Mix well.

 - Lightly spray a griddle with nonstick spray.
 Drop spoonfuls of batter onto the griddle.
 Let cook on one side until bubbles begin to form on the surface of the batter.
 Flip and continue to cook 2-3 minutes, until a spatula easily slides under the pancake.
 Transfer to a plate.

 - Eat and enjoy!

 P.S.
-I am linking up with Angie and Abbey @ Three Cats and a Girl for Fiesta Friday!
+I am linking up with Angie and her cohosts Antonia @ Zoale.com and Laurena @ Life Diet Health for Fiesta Friday.